os-ucsd/os-summer/pages/emails/week3.md

 Last week, we introduced Issues and had you all submit issues to propose game ideas to contribute to our Open Source Arcade/Casino.
 This week, you’ll begin implementing the ideas that you proposed!

-What topic are we doing?

-Asldfjalskdfjl

-Open Source Casino/Arcade 🎰🃏
-Open Source Casino/Arcade is (will be!) a collection of games built by the open source community @ UCSD - meant to help people new to open source get more comfortable with proposals, pull requests, and programming in the open source world

-Link to Open Source Casino/Arcade repo

 ## Weekly Challenge #3